SchoolOfCode/ai-tools-audit-vector-space-voyagers/executive-summary.md

 ## Github co-pilot

 Github co-pilot is an AI-powered chatbot that integrates with your IDE.
 It can suggest code in your code files and your commands to run in the terminal.
-It can explain new technical concepts, offer feedback on how to improve code quality (readability, scalability, security etc.) and since it is pre-trained on industry standards, it offers reliable industry-standard best pratices.
+It can explain new technical concepts, offer feedback on how to improve code quality (readability, scalability, security etc.) and since it is pre-trained on industry standards, it offers reliable industry-standard best practices.

 A drawback is the cost of co-pilot for our developer team (100 people).
 Co-pilot costs 10 USD per person per month.
 Also, it would not benefit the other non-technical employees (150 people).
 There are also privacy concerns; it infers from existing code in your codebase, which there are concerns about sharing.